How reliable is Subaru? An honest assessment

-- Is Subaru a reliable manufacturer?
+- Is the Subaru Legacy reliable?

-- How Reliable is the Subaru Forester?
+- How reliable is the Subaru Outback?

 Their cars have remained popular with a core set of buyers, with marketing targeted specifically to their niche in the automotive market.
 Subaru owners tend to want the cars because of their drivetrain engine, their off-road capabilities or the fact that they are affordable in the sports car market.

 Despite their niche market, Subaru have had a strong presence in customer satisfaction and reliability tables for some time now.
 But how reliable are Subaru?

 In this article, we look at how Subaru compares to its rivals and answer the question, “How Reliable is Subaru?”.

 Subaru has experienced a lot of ups and downs over the last decade, and in 2016 the drop in their reliability was enough that they dropped to 18th out of 36 in the dependability scale as awarded by ReliabilityIndex..

 Currently, none of Subaru’s vehicles appear on the ReliabilityIndex’s Top 100 UK Cars, and the manufacturer has an average Which? score of 63%, with the Subaru XV (2012-2017) scoring the highest with 73%.
 Which? gives Subaru two stars out of five for 0-4-year age bracket reliability, with 14% of Subaru owners reporting that their car broke down or failed to start at least once in the year prior to the Which?’s survey.